-George Carlin is the last person you’d expect to have anything to say about white papers.
+George Carlin was the last person you’d expect to have anything to say about white papers.

-The trail-blazing American comic was better known for his profane nattering and unforgiving social criticism.
+The trail-blazing American comic was better known for his profane and cutting social criticism.

-But I’ve discovered a strong link between one of the comic’s lifelong preoccupations and B2B copywriting.
+But I’ve discovered a strong link between one of the comic’s lifelong preoccupations and B2B content writing.